⚠️ Quick Triage

 Idle that's higher than normal (often 900–1,100 RPM instead of 700), accompanied by shaking.
 May hear a hissing or whistling sound from under the hood.
 Often appears suddenly rather than gradually.

 Your engine relies on precise air-to-fuel ratios.
-The intake system is sealed so that all air entering the engine passes through the mass airflow sensor, which measures it.
-A vacuum leak is any crack, gap, or loose connection that lets unmeasured air sneak in.
-The engine computer doesn't know about this extra air, so the mixture runs lean, which causes uneven combustion and shaking.
+A vacuum leak lets unmeasured air sneak in — the engine computer doesn't know about it, so the mixture runs lean, causing uneven combustion and shaking.

 4. Bad motor mounts — $200–$600